 To retrieve data stored in S3 Glacier Deep Archive, you can initiate a “Restore” request using the Amazon S3 APIs or the Amazon S3 Management Console.
 The Restore creates a temporary copy of your data in the S3 RRS storage class while leaving the archived data intact in S3 Glacier Deep Archive.
 You can specify the amount of time in days for which the temporary copy is stored in S3.
 You can then access your temporary copy from S3 through an Amazon S3 GET request on the archived object.

 The easiest way to store data in S3 Glacier Deep Archive is to use the S3 PUT API to upload data directly.
-You can also upload data to S3 Glacier Deep Archive over the Internet or using AWS Direct Connect and the AWS Management Console, AWS Storage Gateway, AWS Command Line Interface, or the AWS Software Development Kit.
-S3 Glacier Deep Archive is integrated with Tape Gateway, a cloud-based virtual tape library feature of AWS Storage Gateway, available in the AWS China (Beijing) Region.
+You can also upload data to S3 Glacier Deep Archive over the Internet or using Amazon Direct Connect and the Amazon Web Services Management Console, Amazon Storage Gateway, Amazon Command Line Interface, or the Amazon Software Development Kit.
+S3 Glacier Deep Archive is integrated with Tape Gateway, a cloud-based virtual tape library feature of Amazon Storage Gateway, available in the Amazon Web Services China (Beijing) Region.
 With this capability, you can now manage your on-premises tape-based backups and reduce monthly storage costs by choosing to archive your new virtual tapes in either the S3 Glacier or S3 Glacier Deep Archive storage classes.

-The Amazon S3 Glacier Deep Archive storage class is now generally available in AWS China (Beijing) region, operated by Sinnet, and in AWS China (Ningxia) region, operated by NWCD.
+The Amazon S3 Glacier Deep Archive storage class is now generally available in Amazon Web Services China (Beijing) region, operated by Sinnet, and in Amazon Web Services China (Ningxia) region, operated by NWCD.
 To learn more about S3 Glacier Deep Archive, please visit the Amazon S3 Developer Guide.